jrcain-usgs/asc-public-docs/docs/concepts/glossary.md

 ### Line Resolution
 The ground distance (in meters) from the top edge to the bottom edge of a pixel.
 ###  LIS
-LIS [Low Instrument Saturation] is an instrument special pixel value that is tracked and reported to the user.
-LIS is set during the ingestion of the image data into ISIS.
-The input image sensor acquired a value too low to be measured accurately.
+Low Instrument Saturation.
+An instrument special pixel value set during the ingestion of the image data into ISIS.
+The image sensor registered a value too low to be measured accurately (undersaturated).
 ### Local Emission Angle
 The local emission angle is the angle between the spacecraft and a vector drawn perpendicular to the planet's surface (surface normal).
 ### Local Incidence Angle